BrandonSM/development-notes/javascript-redux.md

 Redux notes.
 Redux has alot of fancy terminology that obscures straightforward concepts.
 The key is to mastering the terminology to make it easy.

-***ONE OF THE BEST LIBRARIES IN EXISTNECE FOR SCALING AN APPLICATION TO BE VERY LARGE WITH THE LEAST AMOUNT OF CODE COMPLEXITY***
+***ONE OF THE BEST LIBRARIES IN EXISTENCE FOR SCALING AN APPLICATION TO BE VERY LARGE WITH THE LEAST AMOUNT OF CODE COMPLEXITY***
 This is due to the `action` system.
 This allows us to make predicatable changes.
 We never have to access the `state` (store) directly.
 We use an `action`.
 Actions modify the `state` in a very particular way.
 We can only modify the `state` in a very finite number of ways.